 If you have Googled “how to create a nonprofit website”, it probably means that you are hoping to create your first charity website on your own.
-Perhaps because you don’t think that your charitable nonprofit can afford a professionally-developed website, or it is just good old fashioned curiosity that has brought you to this resource.
+Perhaps because you don’t think that your charitable nonprofit can afford a professionally-developed website or just good old fashioned curiosity has brought you to this resource.
 Whatever it was that got you here, welcome!
 No doubt, you care deeply about your charity’s mission.
 So, the least we can do here at Dot Org Web Works is to provide you with the broad strokes on how to create your first charity website—you know, so that you don’t make the mistakes many first-timers do.
-If there is one thing you should walk away with in this tutorial, it is this:
+If there is one thing you should walk away from within this tutorial, it is this:

-Your website is, or should be, the main communication outlet for your charitable nonprofit organization.
-It is where people will go to learn about, become aware of, your cause or program; to gauge how well it works; as well as to assess if it is a good fit for them.
-It is your virtual, 24/7, open house event to what it is you do, who you do it for, and how.
+Your website is or should be the primary communication outlet for your charitable nonprofit organization.
+It is where people will learn about, become aware of, your cause or program; gauge how well it works, and assess if it is a good fit for them.
+It is your virtual, 24/7, open house event to what you do, who you do it for, and how.

 Therefore, it is in your organization’s best interest to get your messaging right.

 And with that said, let’s get started, shall we?